 The vast diversity of tropical landscapes and the surreal beauty of The Islands of Tahiti have been inspiring major directors and producers since the birth of the film industry.
 Stories that take place in The Islands of Tahiti are inspired by literary works of art such as the Mutiny on the Bounty as well as epic romances such as Love Affair and bio pics such as Gauguin.

-Here are a few of the most famous films shot in our islands.
-If film buffs are interested, they can seek out filming locations during their trip to Tahiti…
+Here are a few of the most famous films shot in The Islands of Tahiti.
+If film buffs are interested, they can seek out filming locations during their trip to Tahiti.

 - A Ballad of the South Seas (1912) was filmed in Papara by the brother of Georges Méliès.
 Unfortunately copies this film can no longer be found.

 - White Shadows in the South Seas (1927), a co-venture in which Robert Flaherty played a role, was shot in the Marquesas.
 Considered to be a crowning achievement in exotic film, this film, co-directed by W.S.
 “Woody” Van Dyke, Jr. (who also directed Trader Horn, Eskimo, the first Tarzan films, San Francisco and a host of other films), is a very poetic silent film.
 Admired at the time by the Surrealists, he spoke out against the colonization of the islands of Polynesia, considered a paradise lost.